 Click on the Add Fixed Property button to create a manual highlight.

-This will launch a highlight that will be fixed in the page, without a corresponding tag.
+This will launch a highlight that will capture static content.
 By nature, all manual highlights will be the same across all pages.

 The Value is where you’ll enter the TEXT that will apply.
 Take for example the “inLanguage” property.
 We used the Value of “en-US” and the property inLanguage: